 For this class in Hawaii, we were out on the Anaeho’omalu Bay, also known as A-bay to the locals.
 We paddled out, dropped an anchor and went into a full yoga practice.
 I am a novice yogi (at best) and could not believe how hard it was to balance on the board.
 I did fall in a few times trying to do standing poses.
 But in this beautiful Hawaiian bay – I didn’t mind!

-When I came back to New York, I knew I wanted to try more Paddle Boarding and SUP yoga.
+When I came back home, I knew I wanted to try more Paddle Boarding and figure out where to do SUP yoga on Long Island.
 I live on an island after all!

-Serendipitously I reconnected with a former teacher colleague, who had moved out my way and was giving SUP lessons and SUP yoga classes on the weekends!
+Serendipitously I reconnected with a former teacher colleague, who had moved out my way and had purchased a bunch of ocean SUP boards.
+She was renting out the boards, giving Stand Up Paddle lessons, and SUP yoga classes on the weekends!

 Isn’t life funny like that?